Save money on your purchases by earning redeemable points with Progressive Rewards!

 The most recent addition to our line of TV automation products is the TY-05 drop-down TV lift.
-The unit is designed to be installed above the ceiling or against the wall.
-The lift is operated using a wireless remote and can raise your TV to hide it from plain sight and lower it when needed.
-In this article, we will discuss how to select the correct model for your application.
+The unit is designed to be installed as a drop down TV from the ceiling or against the wall.
+This lift is operated using a wireless remote and can raise your TV to hide it from plain sight and lower it when needed.
+In this article, we will discuss how to select the best TV lift mechanism for your application.

 For a full list of specifications, installation manuals and to order online, please follow the links below:

 |TY-05-40||TY-05-40 Product Page||TY-05-40 Product Manual|

 |TY-05-50||TY-05-50 Product Page||TY-05-50 Product Manual|

 The Progressive Automations’ drop-down TV lift comes in the following three models; TY-05-30, TY-05-40 and TY-05-50.
 In order to choose the correct drop down TV stand, you must consider three important points; TV size compatibility, ideal viewing height, and installation size.

 Our upright motorized TV lift systems come in two options: TY-01, and TY-01-25.
 These models have the same three considerations mentioned above, but can be used to create a hidden TV lift without needing to be mounted in the ceiling.
 For this type of setup, a cabinet can be used to completely hide the TV lift when retracted.

 The five models come with various size compatibilities that are determined by the mounting hole dimensions and length of travel.